-Regular and effective contact between instructor and students is required as per Title V; discussions, e-mail (both student and faculty initiated), timely feedback on student work, electronic announcements and e-lectures are required as part of regular and effective contact.
+Regular and effective contact between instructor and students is required; discussions, e-mail (both student and faculty initiated), timely feedback on student work, electronic announcements and e-lectures are required as part of regular and effective contact.
 Students must actively participate in the lecture-designated activities in DE courses to remain enrolled, just as active participation is required in a face-to-face course.
 Victor Valley College regards DE as integral to the district vision, mission, and goals and endorses and encourages the development, expansion, and improvement of DE methodologies throughout the district’s instructional, student, and campus support services and programs.

 At Victor Valley College, DE includes courses that are offered fully online and partially online (hybrid).
-All three of VVC’s academic divisions offer DE courses in certain disciplines that are conducive to online learning.
+All four of VVC’s academic divisions offer DE courses in certain disciplines that are conducive to online learning.
 There is ongoing and systematic creation, updating and sustainable DE curriculum to serve VVC students and community members.
 Most DE courses are transferable and/or contribute to AA/AS Degrees; AD-T degrees; and Basic Skills courses.
-Online and hybrid course offerings for each semester can be found in the Schedule of Classes on WebAdvisor.
-In addition, a full list of curriculum-approved DE courses can be found at Online Classes @ VVC, under “Approved DE/Online Courses at VVC”.
+Online and hybrid course offerings for each semester can be found in the Schedule of Classes on WebAdvisor or Navigate.

 Dual Enrollment: Non-College & Career Access Pathways